Awards honor excellence in human services

 The Minnesota Department of Human Services has announced the winners of its Circle of Excellence awards, which recognize organizations that have partnered with DHS and done an exemplary job of providing food, shelter and other assistance to Minnesotans in need.

-The six winners, who will receive their awards in the weeks ahead, are:
+The winners, who will receive their awards at special events in the weeks ahead, are:

-This is the ninth year of the Circle of Excellence Awards.
+This is the eighth year of the Circle of Excellence Awards.
 Winners were selected based on how well they met the following award criteria: